Skip to main content

 Both are valid; it depends on your constraints.

-Embedded with the backend (same process/container) is nice when:
+Embedded with the backend (same process/container) works well when:

 • Tools are purely internal to that service.